smittytone/PreviewMarkdown/README.md

 ## Copyright and Credits ##

-Primary app code &copy; 2019, Tony Smith.
+Primary app code and UI design &copy; 2019, Tony Smith.

 Code portions &copy; 2007 David Loren Parsons, &copy; 2008-2019 Phil Toland, and the contributors to their projects.